8 Steps to Achieve Personalized Ecommerce for Better Sales

 Keeping customers happy includes providing them with a seamless customer service experience.
 For example, implementing VoIP technology is a great way to handle incoming calls.
 Other ways to keep satisfaction levels high include offering a customised shopping experience like no other.

 Follow these eight steps to create a winning website personalization strategy.

 1. Encourage customers to create accounts

-In order to build a customer profile (or buyer persona) you need to gather data from your existing subscribers and buyers.
+To build a customer profile (or buyer persona), you need to gather data from your existing subscribers and buyers.
 One good source of data is the information that’s input when a customer signs up to buy or subscribe to your newsletter.
 When you have amassed enough data you can dig through it to identify common traits that many of your customers have.
 Such as, if they are in specific age groups or genders.
 Then you can use this information to help you create an ideal customer profile and targeted campaigns for people in those demographics.

 Once you can identify customers by their profiles, you’ll be able to offer them products or information that may be of interest to them.

 When you ask people to create accounts, make it easy for them to do so by adding a checkbox at the checkout that nudges the customers to add their details.

 2. Segment email subscribers